 Glossary

-Here is a list of some words and phrases found throughout the Entropy documentation that you might not be familar with.
+A list of some unfamiliar words and phrases found throughout Entropy documentation.

 Account

-All of the information associated with a specific program for a particular user or entity.
-An account is established with an admin key.
-An admin key can assign capabilities to device keys.
+A unique public and private key pair that can hold, send, and receive digital assets.
+The account essentially contains all the information associated with a specific program for a particular user or entity.
+An account is established with an admin key which can assign capabilities to device keys.

 Admin key

 A key that allows you to deploy programs and modify the settings of those programs.
 Admin keys cannot request signatures.
-This key must be funded in order to perform some actions.
+This key must be funded to perform some actions.

 Adapter

 Plugins that provide support for different chains and program configurations.
-For example, an adapter can be used to define a specific hashing function to use when signing.
+For example, an adapter can define a specific hashing function to use when signing.
 Different chains have different signing algorithms; this allows us to support them all.

 Application chain